lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

    Create an empty file named *ssh* at the root of the *boot* partition.
 This will automatically enable the SSH service when the Raspberry Pi boots up, which is normally disabled by default.

-   From the root directory of the locally mounted *boot* partition run the following command:
+   From the root directory of the locally mounted *boot* partition, run the following command:

    ```
    sudo touch ssh